 Cows are the livelihood of many village families.
 Most of the cattle died during the war events.

 We have developed a system that allows families to get cows back: Families receive a credit to buy a pregnant cow or a cow with a calf.
 This enables them to do business and pay back the loan after one to two years.
 The money is then available to another family.
 A selected “cow committee” is responsible for the repayment and new allocation of the loans.

 In this way, about 300 families have received cows in the meantime, and of course they have had offspring…

 The people of the Kuchi…

 …lives semi-nomadic.
 They have no cows, but camels, sheep and goats.
 During the five years of extreme drought under the Taliban regime, they lost 75% of their animals.
 Many clans are thereby completely impoverished.

 According to the principle of the cow project they receive a loan for five ewes per family.
 Three families receive one breeding ram each.
 Here a “sheep committee” ensures that the loans are repaid on time and passed on.
 It works!
 So far about 1,000 families have received sheep.
 Those who received the first loans can now live off their flock of sheep.

-Long-term report on the Kuchi project (in german) can be downloaded here:
+A long-term report on the Kuchi project can be downloaded here: